iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

     After moved to iRedMail Easy, you should place all your custom settings in files under `/opt/iredmail/custom/<software>/`.

+## MySQL backend: Remove MySQL (not MariaDB) packages

+!!! attention

+    This is not necessary if you're running MariaDB backend.

+iRedMail Easy installs MariaDB instead of MySQL, if you're running MySQL backend, you need to:

+- Backup all databases
+- Remove mysql packages
+- Restore backup SQL files after iRedMail Easy installation

 ## Create required files used by iRedMail Easy

 iRedMail Easy doesn't store any SQL/LDAP passwords on its deployment servers,